 Heritage Pig Breeds

-It’s likely that as a small farmer, you will want to raise a heritage pig breed.
-Tamworth, Large Black and Berkshire are common heritage breeds used on the small farm, and all make excellent free-range pork.
+It’s likely that as a small farmer, raising a heritage pig breed is best.
+Tamworth, Large Black, and Berkshire pigs are common heritage breeds used on small farms, and all make excellent free-range pork.
 You may also find someone selling a cross breed, such as a Tamworth-Berkshire.
-Nothing wrong with buying a mixed-breed pig as long as you aren’t starting your own pig-breeding operation (not recommended for beginners!).
+There's nothing wrong with buying a mixed-breed pig as long as you aren’t starting your own pig-breeding operation.

 A heritage breed is a breed that was developed before commercial farming became popular.
-These are old-time pigs that were raised in backyards and barnyards in Europe and America, pigs that were selected for their ease of rearing, their tastes, and their hardiness.
+These are classic pigs that were raised in backyards and barnyards in Europe and America, and they were selected for their ease of rearing, their tastes, and their hardiness.
 Heritage breed hogs have the ability to forage on pasture and brush easily, gaining almost all their nutrition from it.
 This makes heritage pig breeds especially good for life on a farm.

 There are hundreds of different pig breeds, but some are more common than others.
 Below, find a few of the most popular heritage breed pigs with a short description of their personalities and other attributes.

 American Yorkshire Pigs

 American Yorkshire pigs are originally from England, ironically, but were developed further in the United States.
-They are particularly good for bacon and hams and are known for good meat and their mothering ability.
+They are particularly good for bacon and hams, and they are known for good meat and their mothering ability.

 Berkshires are known for their very tasty, darker meat.
 They are a popular niche breed for small farmers.
 They are one of the oldest breeds known.
 Berkshires are hardy, active foragers, and reach around 600 pounds at maturity.
 Personality-wise, they are curious, friendly, and have a very good disposition.